hpcaitech/ColossalAI/applications/Chat/examples/community/peft/README.md

 For SFT training, just call train_peft_sft.py

-Its arguments are almost identical to train_sft.py instead adding a new eval_dataset if you have a eval_dataset file.
+Its arguments are almost identical to train_sft.py instead adding a new eval_dataset if you have an eval_dataset file.
 The data file is just a plain datafile, please check the format in the easy_dataset.py.

 For stage-3 rlhf training, call train_peft_prompts.py.
 Its arguments are almost identical to train_prompts.py.
 The only difference is that I use text files to indicate the prompt and pretrained data file.
 The models are included in easy_models.py.
 Currently only bloom models are tested, but technically gpt2/opt/llama should be supported.